ullagallu-ds/my-notes/docker-kubernetes/k8s/day-11.md

 1. Label your nodes with key-value pairs
 2. Specify nodeSelector in your pod configuration with the same key-value pairs
 3. Kubernetes scheduler will only place the pod on nodes that have all the specified labels
+4. Assigns a pod to a node with specific labels.
+5. Works as a hard constraint (if no matching node, the pod won’t schedule).

 ### Example: